A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Detection Methods

 \subsubsection{\textbf{White-Box}}

-Unlike black-box methods that rely solely on model outputs, white-box approaches leverage internal representations for hallucination detection.
-These signals provide granular insights into the model's generation process, enabling deep analysis of hallucination patterns.
-Based on the internal parameters accessed, white-box hallucination detection for VLMs falls into three categories: attention-based detection, feature-based detection and logits-based detection.
-These approaches build upon the observation that internal representations exhibit distinguishable patterns between hallucinated and faithful content.
-By quantifying these disparities, white-box methods aim to detect and mitigate hallucinations effectively.
+Unlike black-box methods, white-box approaches leverage internal representations for hallucination detection, providing detailed insights into the model's generation process.
+Based on the accessed internal components, white-box detection can be categorized as attention-based, feature-based and logits-based methods.
+These approaches exploit distinguishable patterns between hallucinated and faithful content to detect as well as mitigate hallucinations effectively.

 \textbf{Attention-based Detection.} DHCP~\citep{zhang2024dhcp} presents a white-box hallucination detection framework that exploits cross-modal attention patterns in LVLMs.
 Specifically, it captures the attention weights from the language model to visual tokens during the generation of the first output token, forming a structured (token × layer × head) attention tensor.
 Empirical analysis on the POPE-Extended dataset reveals that despite being textually identical, hallucinated and non-hallucinated responses exhibit significantly different attention distributions, which vary by hallucination type.
 Building on this observation, DHCP trains a lightweight two-stage MLP-based classifier (DHCP-d): the first-stage detector prioritizes high recall to flag potential hallucinations, while the second-stage refines predictions for higher precision.
 This cascaded design leads to a substantial performance improvement, achieving over 93\% accuracy on the POPE-Extended test set.
 DHCP demonstrates that internal attention dynamics provide reliable and interpretable signals for hallucination detection without requiring access to model retraining or output references.